zdravkov/kendo-docs/framework/validator/how-to/use-mutation-observer.md

 description: Use MutationObserver to add red border and hide tooltip
 ---

-# Add tooltip for grid cell
+# Use MutationObserver to add red border and hide tooltip

 The example below demonstrates how to hide the validation tooltip and add a red border around input elemnts and widgets that failed to validate using a MutationObserver.